linux-nerd/gatsby-ap-blog/content/blog/2020-03-25-testing-my-dummy-blog.md

 Always keep in mind to make your code open for extension and closed for modification.
 This will make the maintenance of code so easy.

 The example in this post has used a compositional design pattern (Strategy Pattern) to achieve OCP, but it can also be achieved through the use of inheritance.

-**Peace!
-If you have any questions or feedback, please feel free to comment below.**